flucoma/flucoma-docs/doc/BufNoveltyFeature.rst

-:digest: Buffer-Based Novelty-Based Slicer
+:digest: Buffer-Based Novelty Feature
 :species: buffer-proc
 :sc-categories: Libraries>FluidDecomposition, UGens>Buffer
 :sc-related: Guides/FluidCorpusManipulationToolkit
-:see-also: NoveltySlice, BufAmpSlice, BufOnsetSlice, BufTransientSlice
+:see-also: BufNoveltySlice, BufNoveltyFeature, BufAmpFeature, BufOnsetFeature
-:description: A non-real-time slicer using an algorithm assessing novelty in the signal to estimate the slicing points.
+:description: A non-realtime that calculates novelty of audio stored in a buffer.
+Used by :fluid-obj:`BufNoveltySlice`.
 :discussion:
-   A novelty curve is derived from running a kernel across the diagonal of the similarity matrix, and looking for peak of changes.
+   Novelty is derived by running a kernel across the diagonal of the similarity matrix.
 It implements the seminal results published in  'Automatic Audio Segmentation Using a Measure of Audio Novelty' by J Foote.

-   The process will return a buffer which contains indices (in sample) of estimated starting points of different slices.
+   The process will return a buffer containing a time series that describes the novelty feature changing over time in the source buffer.

 :process: This is the method that calls for the slicing to be calculated on a given source buffer.
 :output: Nothing, as the various destination buffers are declared in the function call.

 :control source: